ShikharPandey123/Streamify/README.md

 ## ✨ Overview

-**Streamify** is a real-time social web app that helps users connect with language learners across the globe.
-With live messaging, friend suggestions, and a vibrant UI, it provides a rich learning and social experience — now with typing indicators, emoji reactions, and 32 unique UI themes!
+**Streamify** is a real-time chat and video call web app.
+With live messaging, friend suggestions, and a vibrant UI, it provides a rich learning and social experience — with typing indicators, emoji reactions, and 32 unique UI themes.

 ---